AmyMarais/AmyMarais/README.md

-- 👋 Hey. my name is Amy Marais.
+- 👋 Hey, my name is Amy Marais.
 - 👀 Welcome to my GitHub repo.
 Take a look at some of my projects while you're here.

 <!---